 If a child is sued, the action can be started in the usual way by serving the documents on the child, but the case is defended on the child's behalf by an adult (usually a parent) who is called a guardian ad litem or litigation guardian.
 This person defends the proceedings in the name of the child.
 A writ can also be served on a child by serving it on the child's parent or guardian.

-Where a case in which either the plaintiff or the defendant is a child is settled out of court, the settlement must be approved by the court.
+Where a case in which either the applicant or the respondent is a child is settled out of court, the settlement must be approved by the court.
 Usually, this means that the written opinion of counsel must be given to the court explaining that the settlement is for the benefit of the child, having regard to all of the evidence.
 This is so whether or not a summons or writ has actually been issued.

 Victims of crime

 A child, like any other victim of crime, can apply for compensation for injury caused by a criminal offence.
 See Victims of Crime.